leonardpin-br/typescript-extendscript-mysql-boilerplate/README.md

 ## It includes
     1. Node.js (Net) server to act as a bridge between the client socket (like Adobe InDesign, Adobe Brigde...) and the database server (MySQL).
-    2. Easy password hashing and verification (bcrypt) through the same server.
+    2. Easy password hashing and verification (bcrypt) through the same local server.
     3. An abstract class to be inherited by all the others that access the database.
-It is an application of the __active record__ design pattern.
+It is an application of the **active record** design pattern.
     4. Two example subclasses are provided.
     5. The code is heavly documented (JSDoc) and HTML generation is preconfigured.